pbz1912/drupal-dev/README.md

 What else is there?
 -------------------
-* PHPStorm_settings.jar - [PHPStorm](http://www.jetbrains.com/phpstorm/) settings file with Drupal coding formatting standards.
+* PHPStorm_settings.jar - [PHPStorm](http://www.jetbrains.com/phpstorm/) settings file with Drupal code formatting standards.
   Use File > Import Settings from within PHPStorm to apply these settings.

 Installation